How does hyaluronic acid work?

 Do hyaluronic acid supplements work?

 Unclear - this is where the marketing smoke screen comes in.
-There are no studies on the effect of ingesting HA for your skin.
+There are no independent, large scale or statistically reliable studies on the effect of ingesting HA for your skin.
 Your stomach likely breaks down any HA you eat, so it’s pretty much useless to your skin.
 You may be better off eating niacinamide + glucosamine supplements as this helps your body produce more HA on its own.
 When it comes to buying HA, stick with the topical products.

 So tell me about some products!